 Costumes and makeup

-“The Cage” introduced two of Star Trek‘s most iconic alien looks: the green Orions and the pointy-eared Vulcans.
+“The Cage” introduced two of Star Trek‘s most iconic alien looks: the green-skinned Orions and the pointy-eared Vulcans.
 Both were the creation of makeup artist Fred Phillips, who would stay with Star Trek for many years.

 Another Star Trek regular who came on board for “The Cage” was costume designer William Ware Theiss.
 Click here to read his story.